SpankChain

 SpankChain is an adult entertainment website and cryptocurrency exchange mostly used for exchanges in the sex work industry.
 Users pay for services using SpankChain Ethereum-based coin "SPANK".
 The SpankChain's tokens are sometimes referred to as "SpankCoin".

 History

 In April 2018, SpankChain offered a $25,000 reward to sex workers who revealed information about political clients who supported the passing of the FOSTA/SESTA acts, which regulated sex work in the United States.
 The company reportedly had 6,000 users as of October 2018.

-In 2018, a malicious attacker stole 165 Ethers (valued at $40,000) from SpankChain by exploiting a vulnerability in the Ethereum blockchain.
+In 2018, a malicious attacker stole 165 Ether (valued at $40,000) from SpankChain by exploiting a vulnerability in the Ethereum blockchain.
 After the cryptocurrency bubble of 2018 burst, the company downsized to eight employees.